PhoenixSmaug/Str8ts/README.md

-# Solving Str8ts puzzles with a SAT solver
+# Combinatorial and Deduction Solvers for Str8ts puzzles

 ## Legal Disclaimer